-6.5 Important Notes for Wood Burning
+6.5 Important Notes for Wood burning

-With a full load of wood, the stove will need to be refuelled approximately every 1.5 hours.
-Wood can be stacked higher in the stove than solid mineral fuel but care must be taken that logs do not touch the baffle or the glass panel.
-Do not stack logs above the level of the tertiary air inlets at the back of the stove.
+With a full load of wood and burning at a moderate rate, the stove will typically need to be refuelled approximately every 1 to 1.5 hours but this is entirely dependent on fuel quality and burn rate.
+Wood can be stacked in the stove but care must be taken that logs do not touch the baffle.
+Never stack fuel above the level of the tertiary air inlets at the back of the stove.

-Wood burns most efficiently with the primary air controls closed and the secondary (air wash) controls a very small amount open.
-Carefully adjusting the fuel load and secondary air controls will then control the burn rate of the stove.
+Wood burns most efficiently with the primary air controls closed and the secondary (air wash) controls open.
+Carefully adjusting the secondary air controls and fuel load will then control the burn rate of the stove.
+Typical air wash openings of 3-6mm are common for nominal outputs depending on fuel quality, draught from the chimney which can differ in each installation.
 Always make sure that flames are visible above the wood after re-fuelling for cleanest burning.
-After re-fuelling open the air wash full for 3 to 5 minutes or until the logs are fully blackened to achieve full flames above the fuel.
+Open the air wash full for 3 to 5 minutes or until the logs are blackened all over to achieve full flames above the fuel.

 Wood burns best on a bed of ash and it is therefore only necessary to remove surplus ash from the stove occasionally.
+If the grate is completely clear, place a few handfuls of ash into the slots in the grate to help the firebed build up.

-Burn only dry, well-seasoned wood, which should have been cut, split and stacked under protection from rain - for at least 12-24 months with free air movement around the sides of the stack to enable it to dry out.
+Burn only dry, well-seasoned wood, which should have been cut, split and stacked - under protection from rain - for at least 12-24 months with free air movement around the sides of the stack to enable it to dry out.
 Burning wet or unseasoned wood will create tar deposits in the stove and chimney and will not produce a satisfactory heat output.
 Wood that is not properly dry ('dry' is considered to be less than 20% internal moisture content) uses up energy from the burn process to evaporate the water inside the wood thus creating very poor conditions for combustion.
 The main cause of burning problems with wood stoves is due to excessively damp wood.
 Wood can appear perfectly dry on the outside but still contain 40-50% water on the inside.
 A moisture meter can be purchased from some stove and equipment suppliers if you wish to check your wood source is correct.